egmontmika/egmontmika.com/content/blog/just-a-little-earlier.md

 Why invest more time than necessary?

-Others may want to come a little earlier.
+In contrast, others may always want to come a little earlier.
 Be there before the program starts.
 Offering a little extra time.
 Just to be prepared.
 Or to encourage the host.
 Or to make themselves available.
 Like being able to lend a helping hand for the last preparations.

 Or to chat with another early comer.
 Encourage someone who came with a need, with the desire to meet someone who would listen.